pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ## Save results
 In each coupled solver, a positive non-zero value can be assigned to the `save_results` parameter, in order to save some results into a [pickle](https://docs.python.org/3/library/pickle.html) file.
 The key `case_name` dictates the name of this file as explained above.
 The pickle file is written corresponding to the time step interval as dictated by `save_results`, but contains information for all time steps.
 In other words, if the parameter is non-zero, it only controls the writing frequency and not the content of the file.
 If `save_results` is zero, no result are kept and no file is written.
+For a non-zero value of `save_restart`, a save for [restart purposes](#saving-restart-files) also triggers the saving of the results file.
 The pickle file may be used by the postprocessing files included with the examples.
 It contains a dictionary with the following keys:

 key|value type|description